-Our signature program trains tomorrow’s principals to turn around underperforming schools and the lives of the students who attend them.
+Our flagship program trains tomorrow’s principals to turn around underperforming schools and the lives of the students who attend them.
 The people who join our program share a deep belief that all students can achieve at high levels – that demography is not destiny for children if the adults can get it right.

 We seek outstanding current and former educators who demonstrate:

 - The drive and dedication to transform an underperforming public school

 - A firm belief that effective leadership practices have a direct impact on academic performance